 Would you like to join the adventure?
-We are always looking for more members and especially new adult helpers.
+We are always looking for more members but especially new adult helpers.

 Joining as a Cub